davidjroos/obsidian-notswift/README.md

 ## …that I Aim to Fix but Aren't Like, Super High Importance for Me

-- Moving a tab into a New Window is totally un-styled at the moment
-- Reader mode formatting is inconsistent as a bunch of selectors I've used are specific to editor mode and I'm too scared to try and fix it at the moment
+- Reader mode formatting is not 100%
-- Mobile isn't….totally broken, but it's got some obvious janky stuff
+- Mobile isn't… totally broken, but it's got some obvious janky stuff that is next on my list once I figure out how to get the mobile view in the developer console
 - I want to get support for Style Settings top allow people to undo some of my (what may be controversial) decisions (e.g. Ribbon and Status bar are hard-hidden), but also it's MacOS so you get what you get :)
-- Styling for search embeds

 ## That I Am Not Going to Fix Because I Don't Think There is a Good Fix